 Do we really need money?
 The answer is no. We need land, shelter, food, and water, but not money.
 Money doesn’t exist to any other species, only to civilized human beings, allowing us to “own” things and enjoy services in society.
 We have used money for thousands of years to drive power and progress, from automobiles to airplanes to telephones to radio to picture-perfect video to communicating in a split second half-way around the world.
 Through more than a million individual inventions, our collective humanity has evolved.
 Beyond our wildest dreams, it was all made possible with money.

 My name is Wendy Williamson.
 I am a college graduate with an advanced degree, returned Peace Corps Volunteer, former karate instructor, international educator, dedicated writer, published author, life-long learner, world traveler, and loving mom.
 I’m not an economist or an expert stock trader.
 I didn’t go to business school, and I’ve never made a lot of money.
 I don’t know how most things work in my life (phone, television, faucet, computer, toilet, shower, refrigerator, stove, lawnmower, and so on), but I know I’d be helplessly lost without shoe laces.
-The real reason I created this blog was because I’m deeply intrigued by money.
-It’s both good and evil, coveted and despised, and transient.
-It’s something we all need but are afraid to understand.
+The real reason I created this blog was because I’m deeply intrigued by the spiritual nature of money.
+It is both good and evil, coveted and despised, and transient.
+It’s something we all want but are afraid to understand.

 Thank you for visiting this blog.
 My other writing includes Love Evil: An extraordinary journey of the heart (available in English and Italian), Study Abroad 101, two Christ-centered martial arts books (now out of print), and several articles published in The Chronicle of Higher Education.
 Currently, I’m working on a memoir about a period of my life in Tuscany that changed me forever as a woman and human being.
 I don’t post often, so if you want to receive notifications of new posts via email, please subscribe.
 I won’t share or use your email for any other purpose.
 I hope that my writing inspires you.
 God bless.